 Mavericks Governor Mark Cuban Says Vegas NBA Team Will Do Well In Las Vegas

-Last month, Los Angeles Lakers forward LeBron James revealed that he would like to own the NBA franchise in Vegas.
-James was on his show on HBO ‘The Shop’ dropped the news.
+Last month, Los Angeles Lakers forward LeBron James revealed that he would like to own an NBA franchise in Vegas.
+James was on his HBO show 'The Shop' and dropped the news.

 “I want to own a team,” James said.
 “I want to buy a team for sure.
 I want a team in Vegas.
 I want the team in Vegas.”

-There is currently no NBA team in Las Vegas, and the two options would be an expansion or team relocation.
-According to John Canzano, NBA Governors are more fans of expansion fee than relocation fees.
+There is currently no NBA team in Las Vegas, and the two options are expansion or team relocation.
+According to John Canzano, NBA Governors are more fans of the expansion fee than the relocation fee.

 “A sitting team president of an NBA franchise told me it’s unlikely that the league’s owners would allow the Trail Blazers to relocate to Seattle after a potential sale.
 ‘That’s a no-go,’ he said.
 The prevailing sentiment is that Seattle and Las Vegas have already been unofficially earmarked for NBA expansion and the current owners would prefer to avoid cannibalizing what would be a windfall of $6 billion in combined expansion fees.”

-Speaking of Vegas, Mark Cuban was a guest on the Full Send Podcast and was ask how would the future Vegas team perform in the city.
+Speaking of Vegas, Mark Cuban was a guest on the Full Send Podcast and was asked how the future Vegas team would perform there.

 "It crashes if NHL does well," said Cuban.